pdssp/csvforwkt/docs/source/introduction.rst

 the coordinate reference system.

 The plysical parameters are transformed by USGS as CSV file.
-In addition, USGS provide a mechanism of identifiers according to the following inputs : body, reference frame of the body and projected reference frame
+In addition, USGS provides a mechanism of identifiers according to the following inputs : body, reference frame of the body and projected reference frame

 OGC provides the standard for describing the coordinate reference systems.